-- 1 cup dry black beans, rinsed and drained (to remove and dust or dirt)
+- 1 cup (204 g) dried black beans, rinsed and drained (to remove any dust or dirt)

 - Combine the rinsed beans and 2 cups of the water in a medium bowl or other container; loosely cover.
 Let stand, at room temperature, for at least 12 hours; drain and rinse the beans.